 Virtual leaders shouldn’t micromanage, but they should check in with employees regularly.
 Technology tools like Google Hangouts, Slack and 15Five enable leaders to connect with team members quickly and easily to check in on progress.
 15Five is a performance management system where employees submit regular reports to their managers about their progress, next steps and how they’re feeling during any given week.
 This allows managers to take the pulse of their teams within minutes and ask follow-up questions or offer help and support as needed.

-Employees who participate in training and development that helps them develop new skills or take the next step in their career are more likely to stay motivated.
-Remote employees already have flexibility in their jobs, so they expect the same flexibility when it comes to training.
-Make training available online and in a variety of formats (such as instructor-led online learning, simulations and self-assessments) to make it easier for employees to participate
+Employees who participate in training and development that helps them learn new skills or take the next step in their career are more likely to stay motivated.
+Remote employees already have flexibility in their jobs, so they expect the same approach when it comes to training.
+Make training available online and in a variety of formats (such as instructor-led online learning, simulations, and self-directed e-learning courses) to make it easier for employees to participate

 It’s also far more cost-effective and easier to scale across global organizations.